republik/plattform/packages/styleguide/src/components/AudioPlayer/docs.md

 - `timePosition`: `right` (default) or `left`.
 - `height`: number; The player height in pixels.
 - `controlsPadding`: number; The horizontal padding between controls and container, defaults to 0.
+- `playbackRates`: sorted Array of numbers: MUST INCLUDE "1".
+An Array with all the playback speeds that need to be displayed.
+Renders a playback rate button that toggels through all the options.

 Context:
 - `getMediaProgress(props)`: a function that is expected to return a `Promise` of a `Number`.
 If present it will be called with the component props to retrieve the start time on `componentDidMount` from it.